Want to know a secret?

 Following the ceremony, or first look, we will gather your immediate families together for some photos.
 Prior to your wedding day, we will work together to create a list of your family members and the select groupings that you would like photographed.
 Please note, each grouping may take 3-5 minutes.
 For this reason, we ask that you limit formal family photos to immediate families and capture photos with extended families and guests during the cocktail hour or reception.

 Yay!!
 You’re married.
 Now it’s time to grab some beautiful and romantic portraits of the two of you as husband and wife!
 Let’s create the photo that will sit in a frame on your desk, or hang on the wall in your home.
 I will remove you from your guests to share some time alone together.
+While we will be photographing you all day long, I believe that this time specifically needs to be protected and prioritized.
+These types of photos are the ones you love, and the ones that will capture you & your fiancé on this special day!

 1. Travel time & Traffic time

-I lived in a neighborhood in Brooklyn, NY that is notorious for parking difficulty.
+I used to live in a neighborhood in Brooklyn, NY that is notorious for parking difficulty.
 It can take me an hour to make a 15-minute trip, because I will spend the other 45 minutes looking for a parking spot!
 I recommend planning your day with ample time for traveling in between locations just in case you run into traffic or something falls behind schedule.
 Doing so will help you stay calm and relaxed and really enjoy your day.
 Also be mindful of special traffic contributors like marathons, festivals, parades, or planned road work that could delay your driver or your guests.

 2. The size of your families/ bridal party